FAQ: Is the Web-Based Program entirely online?

 FAQ: Where can I complete my Practicums?

-FAQ: Are applications accepted after the March 15th Deadline?
+FAQ: Are applications accepted after the Early Deadline?

-Applications received before the March 15th deadline are given priority consideration.
+Applications received before the early deadlines are given priority consideration.
 Applications received after the deadline are reviewed on a space-available basis.

 FAQ: Is this program accredited by CSWE?
 Does that really matter?